 Sometimes people running these exercises add a villain, you know, to give it more flavor, but it doesn't necessarily always happen.

-To Alex's perception, it very well may seem like every scenario-based exercise that law enforcement or the National Guard does involves maligning people like himself, but that perception isn't based on reality.
+To Alex's perception, it very well may seem like every scenario-based exercise that law enforcement or the National Guard does involves maligning people like himself.

-It's the product of him taking in only extreme right-wing news where the only time he ever hears a story reported about scenario training exercises...
+It's the product of him taking in only extreme right-wing news, where the only time he ever hears a story reported about scenario training exercises, it's someone crying bloody murder about how a fictitious right-wing domestic terror group is part of the exercise in question.

-All the other ones, scenarios based around natural disasters or accidents, scenarios where the threat is a left-wing group, scenarios where the villain is a nondescript foreign terror group, all of these don't exist in Alex's reporting because he doesn't know or doesn't care that they exist.
+All the other ones, scenarios based around natural disasters or accidents, scenarios where the threat is a left-wing group, scenarios where the villain is a nondescript foreign terror group.

-Sure, but I mean, at the same time, there is another option, which is that it has been an immensely effective strategy for it even the slightest fictional hint of gun ownership being questioned to shriek bloody murder as loud as you possibly can.
+Sure, but I mean, at the same time, there is another option, which is that it has been an immensely effective strategy for it, even the slightest fictional hint of gun ownership being questioned to shriek bloody murder as loud as you possibly can.

 So I think that clip also illustrates something really strange in Alex's worldview, and that is a deep desire to impose harsh censorship on people who don't agree with him.

-I didn't watch the short-lived and not very well-received Green Lantern animated series he's talking about, but I know well enough that the premise of the character, and I know that the villains in it weren't Second Amendment patriot types who wear tri-corner hats.
+I didn't watch the short-lived and not very well-received Green Lantern animated series he's talking about, but I know well enough that the premise of the character, and I know that the villains in it weren't Second Amendment patriot types who wear tricorn hats.

-I would guess that there's like one episode of that show where some villain of the week is similar enough to Alex's militia weirdo identity.
+So I would guess that there's like one episode of that show where some villain of the week is similar enough to Alex's militia weirdo identity, and he can claim that it's an attack on him.

 And this is completely unacceptable to Alex.